 All the pages on this site should help to answer your initial questions about fostering but here are a few of the other ones we get asked quite a bit.
-Of course, please get in touch if you want to know anything at all – we’re very friendly and there’s no such thing as a daft question in our experience.
+Please get in touch if you want to know more – we’re very friendly and there’s no such thing as a daft question.

 Can I still foster if I have a criminal record?

 You can’t foster if you or someone in your household has a criminal conviction or caution for a serious sexual offence or an offence against a child or vulnerable person.